farahdq/soal-shift-sisop-modul-3-I04-2021/README.md

 File 2 : Sad, gagal :( (jika gagal)
 File 3 : Berhasil Dikategorikan

+//insert code here

+If the argument given by user is -f and the argument path is correct, it will be inserted to thread, and will be executing the function to move file to categorize file.
+In accordance with the thread amount, thread will be run simultaneously using the pthread_join.
+There are also different parameters that are the pointer type and return 0 and 1 to know whether the file is able to be categorized or not. if succeed = 1, and if fail = 0. the number returned would then be integerized and if 1 will say = Berhasil Dikategorikan, and if it fails = Sad, gagal

+Answer

 ## 3B
 Program may accept -d option to categorize a directory instead.
 With this option, the user may only input 1 directory as it's arguments, unlike the -f option where the user may input multiple file arguments.
 Example: